Begin with the real question

 Prayer can feel awkward at first because it is personal.
 You are not performing for God.
 You are turning toward the One who already sees you and loves you.

 Begin smaller than you think you should.
 A quiet five minutes, one honest sentence, and the Sign of the Cross can be a real beginning.
+You do not need to feel peaceful before you start.

 How to begin with this guide